-• Provide undergraduate professional programs that are strongly grounded in liberal education and interdisciplinary cognate knowledge; provide experiences which develop excellent professional knowledge and skills; focus on interactive relationships between theory and practice; provide active experiential learning; develop broad holistic concepts of health and human services throughout the life span and among varying cultures and behaviors; and provide experiences which develop skills in communication, critical thinking and decisionmaking as they apply to the health and human services professions.
+Provide undergraduate professional programs that are strongly grounded in liberal education and interdisciplinary cognate knowledge; provide experiences which develop excellent professional knowledge and skills; focus on interactive relationships between theory and practice; provide active experiential learning; develop broad holistic concepts of health and human services throughout the life span and among varying cultures and behaviors; and provide experiences which develop skills in communication, critical thinking and decision-making as they apply to the health and human services professions.

-- Provide graduate education in those professional areas where developing trends, manpower and regional needs justify and where college and institutional resources are of sufficient quality and quantity to support the development of advanced levels of professional and academic competencies. - Provide undergraduate and graduate programs that actively encourage equal access by a broadly diverse student population. - Design educational services and programs that interface with community, regional, and state agencies and businesses; that extend professional competencies and academic knowledge to constituent groups in the region; and that facilitate and support lifelong learning to enhance quality of life. - Contribute to the advancement of knowledge by facilitating and supporting research, scholarship, innovative teaching and creative endeavors, with appropriate dissemination throughout the college, university, region, state, nation, and world. - Provide educational leadership in health promotion and the enhancement of the human experience through strong participation in the liberal education of the university student and the total university community. - Encourage professional leadership in the university region, state, nation, and world, through active involvement in the development of research, policy, and legislation that impacts on the health and human services professions and which addresses unique health, social and economic issues in Southeast Missouri - Maintain and establish professional accreditations, where appropriate and available, to ensure quality and excellence in the health and human services professions.
+Provide graduate education in those professional areas where developing trends, manpower and regional needs justify and where college and institutional resources are of sufficient quality and quantity to support the development of advanced levels of professional and academic competencies.

+Provide undergraduate and graduate programs that actively encourage equal access by a broadly diverse student population.

+Design educational services and programs that interface with community, regional, and state agencies and businesses; that extend professional competencies and academic knowledge to constituent groups in the region; and that facilitate and support lifelong learning to enhance quality of life.

+Contribute to the advancement of knowledge by facilitating and supporting research, scholarship, innovative teaching and creative endeavors, with appropriate dissemination throughout the college, university, region, state, nation, and world.

+Provide educational leadership in health promotion and the enhancement of the human experience through strong participation in the liberal education of the university student and the total university community.

+Encourage professional leadership in the university region, state, nation, and world, through active involvement in the development of research, policy, and legislation that impacts on the health and human services professions and which addresses unique health, social and economic issues in Southeast Missouri.

-AEROSPACE STUDIES
+Maintain and establish professional accreditations, where appropriate and available, to ensure quality and excellence in the health and human services professions.

 One of four such Air Force ROTC programs in Missouri, Aerospace Studies is a voluntary course leading to a commission as an officer in the United States Air Force.
 Students not pursuing a commission are also welcome to take the classes.
 The program is divided into four courses covering an introduction to the US Air Force, Air Force history, leadership and management, national security affairs and preparation for active duty.
-Air Force ROTC can be accomplished in two, three and four year programs and a number of scholarships are available for qualified applicants.
+Scholarships are available for qualified applicants.